add2cal/add-to-calendar-button/README.md

 ### All options and features

-Find all information about the available options and how to configure specific features on the demo page as well as at the [DOCS.md](DOCS.md).
+Find all information about the available attributes and how to configure specific features on the demo page at [add-to-calendar-button.com/en/configuration](https://add-to-calendar-button.com/en/configuration).

 <br />